-Note: There is nothing worse than a saccharin retelling of one’s “idyllic youth,” unless it’s a repeated retelling of the tale.
+Note: There is nothing worse than a saccharin retelling of one’s “idyllic youth,” unless it’s a repeated retelling of the tale with each iteration becoming increasingly dramatic.
 This is written merely to trace for the reader my path to urban/downtown revitalization.
-Mine was not a Norman Rockwell or “Leave it to Beaver” childhood, but my love affair with “place” is dear to me and I try to tell here how that began and nurtured.
+Mine was not a Norman Rockwell or “Leave it to Beaver” childhood, but my love affair with “place” is dear to me and I try to impart here how that began and nurtured.

 I can still feel the sawdust under my feet at the meat market, the smells of the grocery store and the sweet but tangy odor of tobacco at the newsstand.
 The malodorous confines of the pet store – need I say more – are hard to forget—but heck a gibbon has to go somewhere.
 Even the library became an adventure and cemented forever my love affair with public libraries.
 God bless Andrew Carnegie.
 I would head home the “long way,” passing women carrying brightly wrapped packages and men smoking cigars in front of some undefined club.
 On the days when I would make a meager deposit in my savings account at the downtown bank, I felt most mature, and was enthralled by the marble columns and what seemed like a 100-foot ceiling.